 If you wish to start a business in the United Kingdom, you generally have two ways to proceed.
 You can set up as a limited company or operate as a sole trader.
 The model that is right for you very much depends on your circumstances.

 Sole traders are not registered with Companies House and so are not placed on the Companies House register.
-This means that there is not as much protection when it comes to locking down a business name.
+This means that there is less protection when it comes to securing a business name.
 However, sole traders do have the option to set up a limited company (to stop anyone else from forming a limited company with their business name) and then never trade with that company.

 This is enabled by the fact that once a company has been formed, you are under no obligation to start trading with it.
 You can leave it dormant for as long as you wish.
 Whether this is a couple of months, a few years, or indefinitely – it’s up to you.